-Level: Semester III Course: BSW-OE-3
+Course: BSW-OE-3

-Title of the Paper: Disaster Management
+Title of the Paper: Disaster Management Credits: 100/4

-Credits: 100/4

-Course Objectives Teaching Learning Course

-Learning Process Outcomes Evaluation

-To understand key concepts and typologies of disasters To understand Processes of disaster mitigation and disaster management To develop Skills and promote intervention strategies to assess the vulnerability and prepare modules for the future eventualities To develop capacity to work with different agencies at international, national and local levels Assignment Individual and Group Presentation Able to understand the impact of hazards and disasters Able to respond in vulnerable and emergency management to restore the quality of life A. Semester end examination: 60 marks Internal Assessment: 40 marks (Written Tests (2) - 10 + 10, Assignment/Semin ar/ Activities-10, Assignment Presentation and Class Participation-5 + 5)
+Course Objectives Teaching Learning Course 1.
+To understand key concepts and Learning Process 1.
+Lecture Outcomes Evaluation A. Semester end To understand hey concepts and typologies of disasters To understand Processes of disaster mitigation and disaster management To develop Skills and promote intervention strategies to assess the vulnerability and prepare modules for the future Individual and Group Presentation understand the impact of hazards and disasters 2.
+Able to respond in vulnerable and emergency management to restore the quality of Internal Assessment: 40 marks (Written eventualities 4.
+To develop capacity to work with different agencies at international, national and local levels life Participation-5 + 5)